 - a.
-For a Preliminary Consultation as provided for under Section 4.1, a filing fee of \$75.00. - b.
+For a Preliminary Consultation as provided for under Section 4.1, a filing fee of \$75.00 as well as a notification fee of \$2.00 per abutter.
+(Rev. 10/23) - b.
 For an Expedited Review of a Minor Site Plan Amendment as provided for under Section 3.4, a filing fee of \$100.
 The notice costs in 4.2.7d. do not apply. - c.
 Site Plan Review Fee: The applicant shall pay the appropriate filing fee(s) based on the location of the project. - i.
 The fee is equal to one-hundred (\$100) dollars for each 1,000 square feet of building construction with a minimum of one hundred (\$100) dollars.
-(Rev. 8/99) (Rev. 10/07) - ii.
+Additionally, a \$150 fee shall be charged for public notice as well as a \$10 fee per abutter.
+(Rev. 10/23) - ii.
 For projects within the Route 33 Heritage District, in addition to the filing fee in 4.2.7c.i., the additional filing fees apply: (Adopted 4/22) - 1. \$50 for an existing residential or agricultural application; - 2. \$150 for a new residential application plus \$100 per new housing unit; - 3. \$150 for a minor commercial/mixed use application where no more than 1,500 square feet of additional interior space is proposed; - 4. \$150 plus \$100 per 1,000 square feet for a major commercial/mixed use application where more than 1,500 square feet of additional interior space is proposed. - 5.
-The Route 33 Heritage District application fees for all projects shall not exceed at \$450.
+The Route 33 Heritage District application fees for all projects shall not exceed \$450.

 - d.
-Notice Costs: The applicant shall pay \$150.00 plus \$8.00 per abutter and per applicant for the costs of all notice requirements including the cost of postage for certified mail, reproduction costs, and any publication and/or posting costs.
-(Rev. 8/99) (Rev. 10/07) - e.
-Special Investigative Costs: The Board may require the applicant to pay reasonable costs of special investigative studies which may be necessary for the Planning Board to evaluate the impact of a proposed development. - f.
+Notice Costs: The applicant shall pay \$150.00 plus \$10.00 per abutter and per applicant for the costs of all notice requirements including the cost of postage for certified mail, reproduction costs, and any publication and/or posting costs.
+(Rev. 8/99, 10/07, 10/23) - e.
+Special Investigative Costs: The Board may require the applicant to pay reasonable costs of special investigative studies which may be necessary for the Planning Board to evaluate the impact of a proposed development, including evaluation or peer reviews of applications materials by experts of the Town's choosing.
+This may include but is not limited to reviews by civil engineers, traffic engineers, fire protection engineers, architects, landscape architects, arborists, foresters, hydrologists, historians, economists, demographers, land use or transportation experts employed by the Rockingham Planning Commission, or any other expert in a field that is relevant to the application.
+(Rev. 10/23) - f.
 Recording Costs: The applicant shall prepare a check payable to the Rockingham County Registry of Deeds for submission to Rockingham County after the site plan has been approved.
-The amount shall be determined by Rockingham County at the time of submission.
+The amount of the recording fees shall be determined by Rockingham County at the time of submission and a \$25 fee shall be charged by the Town for transportation costs for every trip to the Registry of Deeds.
 Recording check and mylar plan shall be delivered to the Planning Board Secretary after Planning Board approval.
 It will be the responsibility of the Town to record all plans.
-(Rev. 11/93) - g.
+(Rev. 11/93, 10/23) - g.
 Municipal Review Costs: (Rev. 11/93)